stanvanrooy/instauto/README.md

 `instauto` is a Python package for automating Instagram, making use of the private Instagram API. `instauto` tries to have feature parity with the Instagram app.

+## Overview
+Instauto has 3 main api's that can be used: `instauto.api`, `instauto.bot` and `instauto.helpers`.
+You should probably use `instauto.helpers` and only start using `instauto.api` when you actually need its functionality.

+Everything in `instauto`, is based around the 'core' `instauto.api` package.
+This package interacts directly with the private Instagram API and contains all functionality.
+This package is both the most flexible (you can update all requests sent and receive the full response back, for example), but also the most complex.
+You likely do not need to use this package.

+The `instauto.helpers` package, is an abstraction above the `instauto.api` pacakge.
+It offers a little bit less flexibility, but is a lot less complex to use.
+It also offers [typed models](https://github.com/stanvanrooy/instauto/blob/master/instauto/helpers/models.py).

+The `instauto.bot` package, is another abstraction, but this time over the `instauto.helpers` package.
+This package has pretty much no flexibility, but can be set up in 10 lines of Python code.

 ## Installation
 The package can be installed with the following pip command:
 ```pip install instauto```